getCannaBiz/cannabiz-menu/README.md

 Luckily, WordPress comes built with a great content exporter, and we've included your menu content in the export options so you can instantly have your dispensary menu backed up.

-### 100% Open Source

-WP Dispensary is free to use with no license restrictions or expensive setup fees.
-It's as simple as downloading the plugin, installing it on your WordPress powered website, and adding content.

-We believe in the power of open source, and this plugin is a shining example of that.
-Not only can you download and freely use this plugin as you see fit, developers are free to open an [issue](https://www.github.com/deviodigital/wp-dispensary/issues) or submit a [pull request](https://www.github.com/deviodigital/wp-dispensary/pulls)

 ### Easy to use shortcodes

 WP Dispensary comes with built in shortcodes which allow you to display your menu with any theme.